komyg/rm-shop-v1/tutorial.md

 # Creating Our First Query

 Now that we have added all necessary packages, let's create our first graphql query to retrieve all characters from the Rick and Morty API.
 To do this, create a folder called *graphql* inside our *src* folder.
 Here we will add all of our *.graphql* files.
-Next, create a new file called: *get-all-characters.query.graphql* and paste the contents below:
+Next, create a new file called: *get-characters.query.graphql* and paste the contents below:

 ```graphql
 query GetCharacters {